The Creation of Superman

 Siegel, Jerry.
 "Lois Lane = Torchy Blane."
 Time, vol. 131, no. 22, 30 May 1998, pp. 6, 9.

 Siegel, Jerry.
-"Superman's Originator Puts 'Curse' on Superman Movie."
+"A Curse On The Superman Movie!"
 Press release, October 1975.

 Siegel, Jerry (w), and Shuster, Joe (i).
 Siegel and Shuster: Dateline 1930's. vol. 1, nos.
 1–2, Eclipse Comics, 1984–1985.